 After the homeowner’s death, if the estate cannot pay the property taxes, interest, and penalties, then the taxing authority becomes a creditor of the estate and can request that the home be sold to pay the amount due.

-If you have a reverse mortgage, you generally cannot defer property taxes.
+You generally cannot defer property taxes if you have a reverse mortgage.
 This usually is considered a breach of the reverse mortgage.

-This article provides information on your rights as a taxpayer.
-This article is from the Internal Revenue Service.
+This article provides information on your rights as a taxpayer in both the state and federal tax system.